Skip to Main Content

 November/December 2023

 On the First Floor (at the top of the stairwell) we marked UK Disability History Month.
-2023's theme was Disability, Childhood and Youth, and the display featured related titles from the library's collections.
-Have a look at our Featured Collection on Disability & Neurodivergence for more inspiration on the theme.
+2023's theme was Disability, Childhood and Youth, Our Featured Collection on Disability & Neurodivergence has more inspiration on the theme.

-To celebrate the launch of Southlands College's London Life project, the Library Foyer featured a selection of some of our London themed books.
-The project focused on a different aspect of London's rich cultural heritage each month, and the first theme was London museums.
+To celebrate the launch of Southlands College's London Life project, the Library Foyer featured a selection of our London themed books.
+The project focused on a different aspect of London's rich cultural heritage each month, and one of the themes was London museums.

 As part of the project we featured our collection of exhibition catalogues from a wide range of London museums, including the British Museum, Imperial War Museum, Museum of London, Wellcome Collection, V&A and many more.
 Have a look at our Featured Collection Resource List or pop into the library to browse the collection.